Kryptogawdzz/peach-rp-website/README.md

 4. Deploy.

 If your production database already has tables, you may need to baseline migrations before running `prisma migrate deploy`.

-## License

-Private project for your RP community.
-Add your preferred license if you plan to open-source it.